 Prepare to Apply

-It is important for students to understand that the application process typically takes about two years.
-So, getting started and developing a timeline will help so that you can achieve your goals in a timely manner.
+The medical school application process typically takes about two years.
+So, getting started early and developing a timeline will help so that you can achieve your goals in a timely manner.

 English (6 hrs)